-Reasons that you’ll return to your home country.
-Include proof of any ownership of real estate, relationships with close family members staying behind (such as birth or marriage certificates), and that a job will be waiting for you on your return (such as a letter from your employer).
+Reasons that you'll return to your home country.
+Include proof of any ownership of real estate (such as a title deed), relationships with close family members staying behind (such as birth or marriage certificates), and that a job will be waiting for you on your return (such as a letter from your employer).
 The idea is to show that your ties to home is so strong that you would never overstay your U.S. visa and have a genuine intent to leave.

 Proof of ability to cover your expenses while in the United States.
-You must convince the consulate that once you arrive in the U.S., you are not going to seek employment or go on public welfare.
+You must convince the U.S. consular officer that once you arrive in the U.S., you are not going to seek employment or go on public welfare.
 Depending on your situation, this might include:

-One of the items on the list above requires more explanation: USCIS Form I-134, the "Affidavit of Support," which can be submitted to show that someone in the United States is willing to take financial responsibility for you.
-Your can download the form from www.uscis.gov.
+One of the items on the list above requires more explanation: USCIS Form I-134, the "Affidavit of Support."
+It can be submitted to show that someone in the United States is willing to take financial responsibility for you.

-There is a different Affidavit of Support, Form I-864, which contains much stricter legal requirements.
-It is not meant for nonimmigrant visas, so don’t use it.
+There is a different Affidavit of Support also available from USCIS, Form I-864, which contains much stricter legal requirements.
+It is not meant for nonimmigrant visas, so don't use it.
 If possible, the person you will be visiting in the U.S. should sign Form I‑134 on your behalf.
 That person must be a U.S. citizen or green card holder, or have some other long-term legal immigration status in the U.S., such as refugee or asylee.